stayintarkov/SIT.Documentation/docs/source/install.rst

 5. Click "Start Install"
 6. Once that completes, Navigate to "Server"
 7. Start the server and wait for the "Server started!" message

+   * If you get a pop-up from "Windows Firewall" with the server asking to be allowed through, like **PLACEHOLDER**, then please click "Allow Access" this will allow the server through your local firewall and make our lives a bit easier, a short clip is exampled below the image

 8. Stop the server, this allows it to generate all relevant configs
 9. Once you have done that, head over to :ref:`Finishing Up<finishingup>` to continue